4.2. Drugs used in psychoses and related disorders

 IM chlorpromazine is not recommended for rapid tranquillisation.

-Restrictions: Restricted to initiation by consultant psychiatrist.
+Restricted to initiation by clinicians experienced in the treatment of psychosis.
 The injection is restricted to use when oral therapy is not suitable.
 CSM have advised that there is an increased risk of stroke in elderly patients with dementia treated with olanzapine.
 The long-acting injection (ZypAdhera) for maintenance treatment of schizophrenia has not been accepted for use by the SMC and is non-Formulary.

 Restrictions: Consultant only.
 Patients must be registered with a Clozapine patient monitoring scheme.